University campus near Las Vegas, New Mexico

 Notable Cyber Incidents in the Las Vegas Area

-Cyber threats are not abstract risks for Las Vegas — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Las Vegas metro area:
+Cyber threats aren't abstract risks for Las Vegas, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Las Vegas metro area:

 Cybersecurity Job Market in the Las Vegas metro area